GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 [Piano Lessons with Greg Kaighin | Enquiries](https://drive.google.com/file/d/1m3KIKxftatb8t8JhpfAypRh5SQ-9QoYm/view?usp=sharing)

 A prototype version of the website can be found here [github.com/GregKaighin/piano-lessons-with-greg-kaighin-v1.0-msp1-code-institute](https://github.com/GregKaighin/piano-lessons-with-greg-kaighin-v1.0-msp1-code-institute).
 I was initially going to develop this version further for my project, but after deciding that I would use Bootstrap for a more responsive layout, I started a new build in a new repository.
 Also, I realised that my Github commit messages in this previous build were not frequent or concise enough.
 Now that I have become more accustomed to using GitHub, I avoid making commits that contain a large number of changes, and try to keep commit messages brief and concise.\
-The new version of the website is built with a mobile-first design, but it is also responsive enough to look acceptable on large displays, particularly the resources page, where a user is considered to be more likely to access the site using a laptop or desktop computer.
-It is built to be compatible with the vast majority of modern smartphones, tablets and personal computers.
-The enquiries form is not yet functional.
-All other parts of the website are working as intended.
+The new version of the website is built with a mobile-first design, but it is also responsive enough to look acceptable on large displays.
 # Technologies Used:
 ## Libraries
 - Bootstrap